marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/bessely1.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: BESSEL_Y1, BESY1, DBESY1, Bessel function, second kind

 .. _bessel_y1:

-.. index:: BESSEL_Y1

-.. index:: BESY1

-.. index:: DBESY1

-.. index:: Bessel function, second kind

 BESSEL_Y1 --- Bessel function of the second kind of order 1
 ***********************************************************